Visionary-Laboratory/Visionary/README.md

 **Visionary** is a high-performance immersive Web 3D rendering engine built on **WebGPU** and **onnx-runtime** technologies.

 It aims to break the boundaries between traditional 3D meshes and emerging point cloud rendering technologies.
-Through an original **Hybrid Rendering Pipeline**, it seamlessly blends standard 3D models (GLB/GLTF) with high-fidelity Gaussian Splatting (3DGS/4DGS) content within the same WebGPU context, providing unified depth occlusion and lighting processing.
+Through an original **Hybrid Rendering Pipeline**, it seamlessly blends standard meshes with high-fidelity Gaussian Splatting (3DGS/4DGS) content within the same WebGPU context, providing unified depth occlusion and lighting processing.

 Additionally, we provide a powerful [Online Editor](https://editor-url-placeholder) to help users easily manage and edit 3D scenes.